mandiant/capa/capa/ida/plugin/README.md

     ```
     $ pip install flare-capa
     ```
-2. Download and extract the [official capa rule set](https://github.com/mandiant/capa-rules/releases) that matches the version of capa you have installed
+2. Download and extract the [official capa rules](https://github.com/mandiant/capa-rules/releases) that match the version of capa you have installed
    1. Use the following command to view the version of capa you have installed:
    ```commandline
     $ pip show flare-capa